yongjejeon/Sleep-Calculator/README.md

 - **View Weekly Schedule**: The app displays your weekly events to help you plan around your schedule.

 ## AI Generated Portions
-Most of the coded is helped by AI.
-Error handling and debugging took the most time.
 CSS was partially helped by AI, but mostly made by me.

-I provided the overall logic of the code, for example i would ask to get the time for next event and calculate the remaining time by substracting it from current time.
-Calculate if a REM cycle could fit into the remaining time and if it does, provide the optimal time to set the alarm.

 ## Room for Improvements